apollo

 How does the drug interact with Innorose-CV 10/75 Tablet:

-Coadministration of Innorose-CV 10/75 Tablet with Abciximab it increases the risk of bleeding.
+Taking Innorose-CV 10/75 Tablet with acalabrutinib may increase the risk of bleeding.

 How to manage the interaction:

-Although there is a interaction between Innorose-CV 10/75 Tablet and Abciximab, but it can be taken if prescribed by a doctor.
-However, consult your doctor immediately if you experience unusual bleeding or bruising, vomiting, blood in your urine or stools, headache, dizziness, and weakness.
-Do not discontinue any medications without consulting your doctor.
+There could be a possible interaction between Innorose-CV 10/75 Tablet and Acalabrutinib, but they can be taken together if your doctor has prescribed them.
+However, consult your doctor immediately if you experience any unusual bleeding or have other signs of bleeding, like feeling dizzy or lightheaded, red or black, sticky stools, or severe headaches.
+Do not discontinue any medication without consulting your doctor.

 Drug-Food Interactions